Variance-Aware Estimation of Kernel Mean Embedding: Variance-Aware Convergence Rates

-Moving on to high-probability confidence bounds, an application of Bernstein's inequality in Hilbert spaces \citep{pinelis1985remarks,yurinsky1995sums} not only recovers the rate of convergence, as alluded to by \citet{tolstikhin2017minimax}, but in fact yields the following finer maximal inequality.
+Moving on to high-probability confidence bounds, an application of Bernstein's inequality in Hilbert spaces \citep{pinelis1985remarks,yurinsky1995sums} not only recovers the rate of convergence, as alluded to by \citet{tolstikhin2017minimax}, but in fact yields a maximal inequality.